smartsupp/smartsupp-wordpress-plugin/trunk/README.txt

 3. Chat administration - visible to chat operators

 == Changelog ==

+= 3.2 =
+* Fixed bug when SCRIPT tags are inserted into optional code text area
+* Some minor text changes

 = 3.1 =
 * Fixed bug on some installations with WooCommerce